dcefram/blog/content/blog/appraisal-rants.md

 Now now, I'm not saying that the only basis for people staying on their jobs is their salary or compensation.
 It just so happens to be the case right now due to the fact that we just had our PA results and our conversations mainly revolved around money.

 Obviously, there are other factors that could keep an employee happy.
 I, on my part, am much more interested on a job that could allow me to learn new things.
-I just don't know why, but I just get excited when there is something new to learn.
+I don't know why, but I just get excited when there is something new to learn.

 Off the top of my head, me being content, learning opportunity, challenge, flexible hours, and the recognition that I exist through dialog (ie. big boss and big scientist has some direct conversations with me, and all seems well) are some of the factors that keeps me pushing through at my current work.